ph7klw76/Advanced_Computational_Methods/README.md

 ## To learn Machine Learning, follow the steps below:

-### Ideally you also take the lectures on [Machine Learning given by by Professor Andrew Ng](https://www.youtube.com/watch?v=gb262LDH1So&list=PLiPvV5TNogxIS4bHQVW4pMkj4CHA8COdX) for deeper understanding or you want to get certifeid get the same course at[Coursera](https://www.coursera.org/specializations/machine-learning-introduction)
+### Ideally you also take the lectures on [Machine Learning given by by Professor Andrew Ng](https://www.youtube.com/watch?v=gb262LDH1So&list=PLiPvV5TNogxIS4bHQVW4pMkj4CHA8COdX) for deeper understanding or you want to get certifeid get the same course at [Coursera](https://www.coursera.org/specializations/machine-learning-introduction)

 1. [Generalized_Linear_Models](Generalized_Linear_Models.md) (Supervised learning) GLMs extend linear regression to non-linear relationships, common in supervised learning.
 2. [k-Nearest_Neighbors](k-Nearest_Neighbors.md) (Supervised learning) A supervised learning method, k-NN uses proximity in feature space to make predictions.